 What area is open to fishing?

 The Chitina Subdistrict Personal Use Salmon Fishery is restricted to all waters of the mainstem Copper River from the downstream edge of the Chitina-McCarthy Bridge downstream to an east-west line crossing the Copper River about 200 yards upstream of Haley Creek marked by ADF&G regulatory markers.
 All tributaries to the Copper River, including the Chitina River, are closed to personal use fishing.

 When may fish be taken?

 The Chitina Subdistrict Personal Use Salmon Fishery is open from June 7 through August 31 only during periods established by emergency order based on salmon escapement estimates from the Miles Lake sonar.
-The fishery remains open 24/7 by regulation September 1 through September 30.
-ALWAYS check the recorded phone numbers, schedule page, or ADF&G office before going to fish.
+The fishery remains open 24/7 by regulation through September 30.
+ALWAYS check the recorded phone numbers, schedule page, or with an ADF&G office before going to fish.